valiyevoktay-cmd/caspian-alpha-hft-microstructure-tracker/README.md

 ## 📑 Executive Summary
 Most retail indicators are **lagging**—they tell you what happened. **Caspian Alpha** is **leading**—it tells you what is *happening*.

 This engine bypasses traditional OHLC candles to analyze the **Limit Order Book (LOB)** in real-time.
 By reconstructing the L2 state of BTC/USDT at 100ms intervals, it identifies **"toxic" order flow**, **absorption**, and **informed momentum** before they manifest in price action.
-It transforms raw binary streams into institutional-grade alpha signals.
+Designed as a quantitative research tool, it transforms raw binary streams into institutional-grade alpha signals.

 ---